leeannehammond/seirf-phoenix-rising-hw/unit_3/w14d1/student_labs/README.md

     - Install, if you haven't already, with `npm install -g http-server` (might need to run `sudo npm install -g http-server`)
     - run `http-server -o`

-### Building the Dashboard

-Now create a few components (e.g. app, sidebar, reviews, average rating, sentiment analysis, website visitors).

 #### Important Note
 - To see updates you must refresh your browser, all three of the servers above do cache things, so you may have to do a hard refresh (hold shift key when doing a refresh) to see your changes.
 Remember `command shift r` as the hot keys

-### Hungry for More
+### Dark Theme!

 Keep going!
-Add more details, and add some css.
-See how close you can make it look to the dashboard below:
+Add more details, add some css

 ![Cool Looking Dashboard](https://i.imgur.com/3kPnrAq.png)